- What Personal Data Do We Receive?

 Zoom provides personal data to third parties only with consent or in one of the following circumstances (subject to your prior consent where required under applicable law):

-- Resellers: If an account owner licensed or purchased Zoom Products from a third-party reseller of Zoom Products, the reseller may be able to access personal data and content for users, including meetings, webinars, and messages hosted by the account owner.
+- Resellers: If an account owner licensed or purchased Zoom products and services from a third-party reseller of Zoom products and services, the reseller may be able to access personal data and content for users, including meetings, webinars, and messages hosted by the account owner.

-- Vendors: Zoom works with third-party service providers to provide, support, and improve Zoom Products and technical infrastructure, and for business services such as payment processing.
-Zoom may also work with third-party service providers to provide advertisements and business analytics regarding Zoom Products.
+- Vendors: Zoom works with third-party service providers to provide, support, and improve Zoom products and services and technical infrastructure, and for business services such as payment processing, including in relation to purchases made through the Zoom App Marketplace.
+Zoom may also work with third-party service providers to provide advertisements and business analytics regarding Zoom products and services.
 These vendors can access personal data subject to contractual and technical requirements for protecting personal data and prohibiting them from using personal data for any purpose other than to provide services to Zoom or as required by law.
+Zoom may integrate third-party technology to provide advanced features, such as Apple’s TrueDepth technology, to process information on your device about face or hand dimensions and gestures to provide video effects.
+This information is processed on your device, and such information is neither received nor stored by either the third party, or Zoom.

 - For Legal Reasons: Zoom may share personal data as needed to: (1) comply with applicable law or respond to, investigate, or participate in valid legal process and proceedings, including from law enforcement or government agencies; (2) enforce or investigate potential violations of its Terms of Service or policies; (3) detect, prevent, or investigate potential fraud, abuse, or safety and security concerns, including threats to the public; (4) meet our corporate and social responsibility commitments; (5) protect our and our customers’ rights and property; and (6) resolve disputes and enforce agreements.

-- Marketing, Advertising, and Analytics Partners: Zoom uses third-party marketing, advertising, and analytics providers: to provide statistics and analysis about how people are using Zoom Products and our website; to provide advertising and marketing for Zoom Products, including targeted advertising based on your use of our website; and to show you third-party advertising within Zoom Products.
+- Marketing, Advertising, and Analytics Partners: Zoom uses third-party marketing, advertising, and analytics providers: to provide statistics and analysis about how people are using Zoom products and services, including our website; and to provide advertising and marketing for Zoom products and services, including targeted advertising based on your use of our website.
 These third-party partners may receive information about your activities on Zoom’s website through third-party cookies placed on Zoom’s website.
-To opt out of our use of third-party cookies that share data with these partners, visit our cookie management tool, available here.
+To opt out of our use of third-party cookies that share data with these partners, visit our cookie management tool, available in Cookies Settings.
 Where required by law, Zoom will first obtain your consent before engaging in the marketing or advertising activities described.

-- Corporate Affiliates: Zoom shares personal information with corporate affiliates, such as Zoom Voice Communications, Inc., to provide integrated and consistent experiences across Zoom Products (such as enabling a user to integrate a Zoom Phone call into a meeting) to detect, investigate, and prevent fraud, abuse, and threats to public safety.
+- Corporate Affiliates: Zoom shares personal information with corporate affiliates, such as Zoom Voice Communications, Inc., to provide integrated and consistent experiences across Zoom products and services (such as enabling an account owner or their user to integrate a Zoom Phone call into a meeting) and to detect, investigate, and prevent fraud, abuse, and threats to public safety.

 - Change of Control: We may share personal data with actual or prospective acquirers, their representatives and other relevant participants in, or during negotiations of, any sale, merger, acquisition, restructuring, or change in control involving all or a portion of Zoom’s business or assets, including in connection with bankruptcy or similar proceedings.